-Police Chiefs Did Not Drop Him Because of the Frank Investigation.
+Police Chiefs Did Not Drop Because of the Frank Investigation.

 Special to The New York Times.

-CINCINNATI, May 28 .- The International Association of Chiefs of Police, at its final session today, adopted the re-port of the Executive Committee instructing Major Richard Sylvester, President of the organization, to send a letter to Detective Burns declaring that police chiefs were not responsible for the publication of a report last year that he was dropped from the rolls of the association because of his activity the association because of ms accredition in the Leo Frank case.
-Burns had de-clared, after an investigation, that Frank was innocent.
-The letter will also say that the only reason Burns was dropped from hon-orary membership in the association was because the entire list was expunged at the time, and future honorary mem-bers will consist only of Mayors, Combers will consist only of Mayors, Com-missioners of Police, and former police
+CINCINNATI, May 28.-The International Association of Chiefs of Police, at its final session today, adopted the report of the Executive Committee in-Sylvester, structing Major Richard President of the organization, to send a letter to Detective Burns declaring that police chiefs were not responsible for the publication of a report last year that he was dropped from the rolls of the association because of his activity in the Leo Frank case.
+Burns had de-clared, after an investigation, that Burns had dein the Leo Frank case.
+Burns had declared, after an investigation, that Frank was innocent.

+The letter will also say that the only reason Burns was dropped from honorary membership in the association was because the entire list was expunged at the time, and future honorary members will consist only of Mayors, Combers will consist only of Mayors, Com-missioners of Police, and former police chiefs.

 After Detective Burns addressed the Executive Committee he was warmly greeted by all the Chiefs.
-Many of them assured him of their co-operation in any cases in which he may be in-terested.
+Many of them assured him of their co-operation in any cases in which he may be interested.